Reclaiming a stolen inheritance

 I have been studying at Yo San University since 2019, reclaiming the ancestral wisdom of my Taiwanese forebears.

 I am a student of the Integral Way Tradition as taught by Hua-Ching Ni, Dr. Mao Shing Ni, and the College of Tao.
-I am certified in Self-Healing Qigong through the College of Tao, I am a Taoist Mentor, and a Level 2 Taoist Meditation instructor at the International Taoist Meditation Institute.
+I am certified in Self-Healing Qigong through the College of Tao and I am a Level 2 Taoist Meditation instructor at the International Taoist Meditation Institute.
 I have taught and held space in these modalities since 2020.
 In 2022, I began learning deeper methods of esoteric Daoism through the Advanced Traditional Practice program.

 I have spent almost six years formally training in Daoism and Chinese medicine, two years focused on Daoist meditation, and much more informal time over the past decade.
 This includes over 600 hours of study of Ni lineage Daoist Meditation and over 1,845 hours of didactic class hours in Chinese Medicine, Acupuncture, Chinese herbal medicine, Qi Cultivation & Taoist Studies, Pre-clinical Biological Sciences, Clinical Biomedicine, Professional Development & System-Based medicine, and Clinical Education.
 I have completed over 150 hours of clinical observation.
-I am certified in CPR/First Aid and will be practicing acupuncture, moxibustion, cupping, and herbalism under supervision in Culver City in January 2025.
+I am certified in CPR/First Aid and practice acupuncture, moxibustion, cupping, and herbalism under supervision in Culver City and Boyle Heights.

 As a member of Thien Hau Temple, I have assisted my elders since 2012.
 In addition, I have had the honor of learning from a Long Men Quan Zhen lineage through Parting Clouds Daoist Education.